Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 If the garment in question is good to go with the hot water immersion – here’s what to do:

-- Turn the stained garment inside out so you can immerse the stain properly.
+- Turn the berry-stained item inside out so you can immerse the stain properly.
 Doing this helps prevent the stain from penetrating deeper into the fabric.

-- Place the stained fabric, stain-side down, over a big bowl and fasten it with rubber bands or string.
+- Place the stained items, stain-side down, over a large bowl and fasten it with a rubber band or string.
 Put the bowl in a bathtub or sink to help prevent splashing and catch any spillage.

 - Hold the pot of hot water above the sink as high as possible.
 Pour a constant stream of boiling water to flush out the stain.
 Continue flushing until the stain is completely gone.